-- 1) The results of assessments, including: - Natural resources and environmental values, as identified in Principle 6 and Principle 9; - ii.
-Social, economic and cultural resources and condition, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; - iii.
-Intact Forest Landscapes and core areas, as identified in Principle 9; - iv.
-Indigenous cultural landscapes, as identified with affected rights holders in Principle 3 & Principle 9 - v.
-Major social and environmental risks in the area, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; and - vi.
+- 1) The results of assessments, including: - i.
+Natural resources and environmental values, as identified in Principle 6 and Principle 9; - i.
+Intact Forest Landscapes and core areas, as identified in Principle 9; - ii.
+Social, economic and cultural resources and condition, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; - iii.iv.
+Major social and environmental risks in the area, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; and - iv.v.
 The maintenance and/or enhancement of ecosystem services for which promotional claims are made as identified in Criterion 5.1 and Annex C. - 2) Programs and activities regarding: - i.
 Workers' rights, occupational health and safety, gender equality, as identified in Principle 2; - ii.
 Indigenous Peoples, community relations, local economic and social development, as identified in Principle 3, Principle 4 and Principle 5; - iii.
 Stakeholder engagement and the resolution of disputes and grievances, as identified in Principle 1, Principle 2 and Principle 7; - iv.
-Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle 10: - v.
+Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle 10; and - v.
 The rationale for harvesting rates of timber and other natural resources, as identified in Principle 5. - 3) Measures to conserve and/or restore: - i.
 Rare and threatened species and habitats; - ii.
 Water bodies and riparian zones; - iii.
 Landscape connectivity, including wildlife corridors; - iv.
 Declared ecosystem services as identified in Criterion 5.1, and Annex C; - v.
 Representative Sample Areas, as identified in Principle 6; and - vi.
 High Conservation Values, as identified in Principle 9. - 4) Measures to assess, prevent, and mitigate negative impacts of management activities on: - i.
-Environmental values, as identified in Principle 6 and Principle 9;
+Environmental values, as identified in Principle 6 and Principle 9; - ii.

-- ii.
 Declared Ecosystem services as identified in Criterion 5.1 and Annex C; - iii.
-Social Values and Indigenous cultural landscapes, as identified in Principle 2 to Principle 5 and Principle 9; and - iv.
+Social Values, as identified in Principle 2 to Principle 5 and Principle 9; and

+- iv.
 Intact Forest Landscapes and core areas, as identified in Principle 9. - 5) A description of the monitoring program, as identified in Principle 8, including: - i.
 Growth and yield, as identified in Principle 5; - ii.
 Declared Ecosystem services as identified in Criterion 5.1 and Annex C; - iii.
 Environmental values, as identified in Principle 6; - iv.
 Operational impacts, as identified in Principle 10; - v.
 High Conservation Values, as identified in Principle 9; - vi.
 Monitoring systems based on stakeholder engagement planned or in place, as identified in Principle 2 to Principle 5 and Principle 7; - vii.
-Maps describing the natural resources and land use zoning on the Management Unit; - viii.
-Description of the methodology to assess and monitor any development and land use options allowed in Intact Forest Landscapes and core areas including their effectiveness in implementing the precautionary approach; - ix.
-Description of the methodology to assess and monitor any development and land use options allowed in Indigenous cultural landscapes including their effectiveness in implementing the precautionary approach; and - x.
-Global Forest Watch map, or more accurate national or regional map, describing the natural resources and land use zoning on the Management Unit, including the Intact Forest Landscapes core areas
+Maps describing the natural resources and land use zoning on the Management Unit: - viii.
+Description of the methodology to assess and monitor any development and land use options allowed in Intact Forest Landscapes and Core Areas including their_effectiveness in implementing the precautionary approach; - ix.
+Global Forest Watch map, or more accurate national or regional map, describing the natural resources and land use zoning on the Management Unit, including the Intact Forest Landscapes core areas, and Indigenous Cultural Landscapes.